-Violations of NEPA: Failure to Take a Hard Look at the Environmental Impacts of the Flat Canyon Lease
+Violations of NEPA: Failure to Take a Hard Look at the Environmental Impacts of the Flat Canyon Lease in the 2002 EIS

-81. Each and every allegation set forth in this complaint is incorporated herein by reference.

-82. NEPA requires federal agencies to take a hard look at the environmental consequences of their actions.
+- 92. Each and every allegation set forth in this complaint is incorporated herein by reference. - 93.
+NEPA requires federal agencies to take a hard look at the environmental consequences of their actions.
 42 U.S.C. § 4332.
-Thus, pursuant to NEPA, Federal Defendants were required to take a hard look at direct, indirect, and cumulative impacts of authorizing a lease that would expand the Skyline Mine.
-40 C.F.R. § 1508.25(c).
+Thus, pursuant to NEPA, Federal Defendants were required to take a hard look at direct, indirect, and cumulative impacts of authorizing the Flat Canyon Lease that would expand the Skyline Mine.
+40 C.F.R. § 1508.25(c). - 94.
+The Forest Service and BLM jointly completed an EIS in 2001.
+Both agencies issued Records of Decision in 2002 to support and document their respective approvals of the